- You can expect one-on-one interactions both in and out of the classroom thanks to Converse’s small class sizes and hands-on faculty.

 - Modern Geometry

-Alumnae who graduate with math degrees are well-prepared for life after Converse.
+Alumni who graduate with math degrees are well-prepared for life after Converse.
 Mathematics majors have found jobs in such business areas as insurance, banking and governmental agencies including NASA.
 They are sought after as secondary school teachers.

 What are common careers in Mathematics?